Momentum Mag Shop

-From finding the right bike to getting in shape, ten steps to getting you on a bike.
+From finding the right bike to getting in shape, ten steps to bike touring adventures!

 3. Add some weight to your bike.
 Even if you don’t plan to camp on tour, you’ll probably need to carry extra weight.
 You’ll also want to decide how to carry that weight.
 Regardless of the manner in which you haul it and how much it weighs, you’ll work harder riding a loaded bike than an unloaded one.
 Moreover, your bike will handle differently, and you’ll want to get used to these things in advance.